-When it comes to supporting you, agents available via call, live web help or tickets, and you can sign up for a one-on-one training session or dig into the DIY tutorials and guides.
+When it comes to supporting you, agents are available via call, live web help, or tickets, and you can sign up for a one-on-one training session or dig into the DIY tutorials and guides.
 In addition, it leaves nobody behind, offering services in four languages: English, French, German, and Spanish.

 TechRadar explains Host Papa provides web design services, along with help for G Suite and Office 365 integration.
 Its drag and drop builder makes it simple to create a website.
 Host Papa also uses the familiar cPanel system.